emmawalshdev/kaytea_art/README.md

 **Website admin**
 1. To be able to add/edit and delete products on the website so that I can keep the information up-to-date.
-2. To be able to add/edit and delete blog connect on the website so that I can keep the page fresh.
+2. To be able to add/edit and delete blog content on the website so that I can keep the page fresh.

 **Online shop admin**
 1. To receive order notifications so that I begin preparing these.
-2. To be able to issue refunds in case required.
-3. To be able to provide a commision quote based on canvas size and number of pets.
+2. To be able to provide a commision quote based on canvas size and number of pets.
 This would help to inform the user of the price before purchasing.
-4. To have the choice to accept or decline a comission request.
-I would need to access each request to see if it is feasible.

 ### Project Scope
-As part of the 5 plane investigation, the project scope was defined.
-During this process, the functional and content requirements were examined.
-In considering the functional requirements, each problem was examined to find a best-fit solution.
-In considering the content requirements, the following were questioned:
-  1. What type of content would fulfill the need (image, video, text, mixed)
-  2. Whether or not adequate resources were available to produce the content.

 The following is a statement of the defined scope: